square/bazel_maven_repository/README.md

 ## Limitations

-  * Doesn't support -SNAPSHOT dependencies, but will in a future version.
+  * Doesn't support -SNAPSHOT dependencies (#5)
   * Doesn't support multiple versions of a dependency (by design).
   * Doesn't support multiple calls to `maven_repository_specification()` due to collisions in the implicit fetching rules it creates.
-This limitation will be lifted in a version.
+This limitation will be lifted in a version. (#6)
+  * Doesn't support -source.jar downloading and attachment. (#44)

 ## Other Usage Notes